 ALBANIA (BEST: 5TH IN 2012)

 Albania made their debut in 2004.
 Indeed they were so keen that they chose their 2004 song in December 2003!.
 As a newcomer, they had to go via the semi-final route, and this they did with some panache, as young Anjeza Shahini delivered a confident and appealing performance.
 They easily qualified for direct entry to the 2005 final, when their song was one of many in Eastern ethnic style and was overlooked.
 This one-trick pony style and the need to look for something else was made clear when they failed to make the 2006 and 2007 finals.
 A strong ballad in 2008 got them back in the final as did Britney clones the next two years later, but somewhat ironically it was a pared-down ballad that achieved their best ever result in 2012.
-Since then their fortunes have waned again.
+Since then their fortunes have rather waned again.

 ANDORRA (BEST: NEVER QUALIFIED)

 Andorra spent six years attempting to qualify for a contest final in the new millennium.
 The first three years their Catalan sung entries fell well short of qualification.
 A poppier song in 2007 with a bit of English was highly regarded but fell just short, thanks in most part to bloc and diaspora voting.
 The audience for the final included a prominent banner “Where is Andorra?” which reflected widespread disgust at the principality’s absence rather than any geographical deficiency.
 In the next two years a Spanish pop-idol cast-off and Danish singer fared no better, and in late 2009 they announced their withdrawal from the contest.
-In 2016 they are now the only entrant to have never competed in a contest final.
+As of 2021 they are now the only entrant to have never competed in a contest final.

 ARMENIA (BEST: 4TH IN 2008 AND 2014)